Find volunteering opportunities and resources

 You must:

-The City of Waterloo is looking for an Event Helper Volunteer to be apart of the Event Team and assist with delivering festivals and events to the community.
+The Event Helper Volunteer, apart of the Event Team assists with delivering festivals and events to the community.
 The majority of events are evenings or weekends outdoors in Uptown Waterloo.
 As a member of the Event team you will receive emails about upcoming events and instructions on how to sign up for shifts.

 This includes set-up or tear down of tables, tents, chairs, signage, etc. or assisting vendors.
-May also include customer service such as providing information to the public or assisting with activities or a combination of both.
+It may also include customer service such as providing information to the public, assisting with activities, or a combination of both.

 You must: